-Air Belgium connects Belgium and South Africa and thirty-eight other destinations on the African continent
+Air Belgium connects Belgium and South Africa and thirty-eight other destinations across the African continent

 This agreement allows Air Belgium to offer the most direct and fastest connections, departing from Brussels Airport with fair fares and the lowest CO2 rate.

-FLIGHTS OFFERED VIA AIR BELGIUM AND AIR LINK
+FLIGHTS OFFERED VIA AIR BELGIUM AND AIRLINK

 South Africa: Durban, Bloemfontein, Kimberley, George, Skukuza, Upington, Hoedspruit, Nelspruit, Port Elizabeth, Pietermaritzburg, Mthatha, Sishen, Polokwane, Richards Bay, Cape Town, East London